Cooling and Dehumidifying Air

 If the temperature on a cold surface is lower than the dew point temperature - tDP - of the humid air, vapor in the air condensates on the surface.
 Latent heat - vapor - is removed from the humid air.

-This process can be expressed in the Mollier diagram as below.
+This process is indicated in the Mollier diagram as below.
 The air cools in the direction of point C, which is the intersection point of the cold surface temperature (the cooling surface dew point temperature or the apparatus dew-point - tADP) and the saturation line.

 With a cold surface of unlimited size and a very small amount of air, it would be possible to reach point C. In the real world a limited surface is never 100% effective and the final state of the cooled and dehumidified air will be somewhere on the straight line between point A and C - point B.

-The amount of condensated vapor will be the difference xA - xB.
+The amount of condensated vapor will be the difference in specific humidity xA - xB.

 Note!
-This process will decreases the specific humidity and increase the relative humidity.
+This process decreases the specific humidity and increases the relative humidity.

 Contact Factor - β

-The efficiency of a cooling coil is commonly expressed with the Contact Factor - β - and can be expressed as
+The efficiency of a cooling coil can be expressed with the Contact Factor - β - as

 β = (xA - xB) / (xA - xC)